fullstaq-ruby/infra/docs/infrastructure-bootstrapping.md

 In the package, create a version with name 'all'.

+## Step 5: Store Bintray API key in Secret Manager

+ 1. In Bintray, have the account owner create an API key.
+ 2. Go to the `fullstaq-ruby-hisec` Google Cloud project.
+ 3. Go to Security ➜ Secret Manager.
+ 4. Create two secrets:

+     - `bintray-api-username`: the API key owner's Bintray username.
+     - `bintray-api-key`: the API key.

-## Step 5: Install Bintray API key as a Github Actions secret
+## Step 6: Install Bintray API key as a Github Actions secret

-In Bintray, have the account owner create an API key.
+In Bintray, have the account owner create an API key, if not already done.

 In the [fullstaq-ruby-server-edition](https://github.com/fullstaq-labs/fullstaq-ruby-server-edition/settings/secrets) repo, create the following Github Actions secrets:

  * `BINTRAY_API_USERNAME`: the Bintray account owner's username.
  * `BINTRAY_API_KEY`: the created API key.

-## Step 6: Create Terraform state buckets
+## Step 7: Create Terraform state buckets

 In the `fullstaq-ruby` Google Cloud project, create a Cloud Storage bucket with the following parameters: